 To be all that you can be means you stop settling for less, and yet accept what is in the present moment at the same time.
 You are not adversarial with the present moment; you are accepting the past for it has brought you to this place, and you begin to create right from where you are standing.
 Do you run toward something everyone else is running away from in order to stand out in the crowd?

 We all have something we can contribute.
 Whether it’s time, talent or treasure.
 These are unprecedented times and they are calling for unprecedented responses.
-What if you offer someone a ride to go vote (of course wearing a mask)?
+What if you offer someone a ride to go vote.
 What about sharing a homecooked meal with someone who is one of the most vulnerable and scared to go in public?
 What about committing to a regular pledge amount to support our church, which in turn supports so many in our community?

-In the end, we don’t get to ignore the difficulties; we don’t get to pretend they are not real.
-Instead, we look for the opportunities to minister to those who are struggling.
+Let us look for opportunities to minister to those who are struggling.
 The current social and political climate poses a lot of important questions: What does it mean for us to be faithful stewards in the context of recession?
 What are the day-to-day implications for us in living generously as a hallmark of what it means to be faithful stewards?

 Begin where you are, but don’t stay there.
 Take inventory of the blessings in your own life so there is greater awareness of what to be thankful for.
 As you pray for God to open your eyes to those most in need, look for the goodness and grace of a perfect love and cultivate an attitude of gratitude within your community.
 Connect the opportunity to give as a response to God’s own generosity.